-In India, the artist has a special connection with the people and their traditions.
-With the support of Indian Council of Cultural Relations, she has performed in solo tour all over the country.
-Her performances including her music repertoire received high accolades from a wide range of music lovers and fans at the Music Academy in Chennai, NCPA in Mumbai, Teen Murti Bhavan, the Habitat Center, the Lotus Temple in New Delhi, Calcutta, Bangalore, Pune to name a few.
+In India, the artist enjoys a special connection with the people and their traditions.
+Her performances received high accolades from a wide range of music lovers and fans at the Music Academy in Chennai, NCPA in Mumbai, Teen Murti Bhavan, the Habitat Center, the Bahaï Lotus Temple in New Delhi, Calcutta, Bangalore, Pune to name a few.
 In collaboration with the Brazilian government and the Tata company in India, she created a series of performances entitled “O Brazil: Rhythms, Rhymes and Songs” highlighting a rare repertoire for voice and piano about women composers and poetess from Brazil.
 She gave a special concert entitled “Piano Rag(a) Time” for the maison de haute couture Lecoanet Hemant at the historical Palace Bikaner House in New Delhi.

-Taking time off from her busy schedule, Ariane Gray Hubert conducts special workshops for children and for ill patients in hospitals through her creative program ‘Creative Sound Training’.
-Ariane’s creativity is also seen in her visual catalogue of ‘Art Collages‘ which have been exhibited in art galleries in Austria, France and India.
+Taking time off from her busy schedule, Ariane Gray Hubert conducts special programs for children and patients in hospitals with the Foundation Culture et Hôpital.
+Ariane’s creativity is also seen in her catalogue of Art Collages, which have been exhibited in art galleries in Austria, France and India.

 Twice she was awarded the prestigious “Laureate Lavoisier” by the French Ministry of Foreign Affairs for her music in Austria and India.
 The Romanian government honored her with the Award for the Best Promoter in Music at the 60th Indo-Romanian Relations.
 She is affiliated to Sacem in France.